Lanka Templeman BSc(Hons) PGdip

 Counselling will take a commitment of your time and money so, it is always worth considering whether it is the right time for you.
 I offer an initial session at reduced cost so we can meet, see how we get along and, decide how you would like to proceed.

 There are also some useful articles on this website that can help you decide.

 Training, qualifications & experience

-I studied Psychology at degree level gaining a BSc before training as a counsellor with a Certificate in counselling skills and then a Post Graduate Diploma In Person Centred/Existential Counselling.
+I hold a degree in Psychology, a Certificate in counselling skills and a Post Graduate Diploma In Person Centred/Existential Counselling.

-My experience includes work as a student counsellor at London Metropolitan University, a staff counsellor at Mayday Hospital.
-I currently work as a volunteer for Carers Support as a counsellor and assessor.
+Before starting private practice, I worked as a student counsellor for London Metropolitan University, and a staff counsellor at Mayday Hospital.
+I currently work for Carers Support West Sussex as a volunteer counsellor and a paid assessor.

 I am a member of the BACP and am guided by and adhere, to their guidelines for ethical practice